 - Anger management problems

 - Overly aggressive behaviors toward others (inability to set limits or re-direct focus)

-Examples of emergency behaviors (harm to self or harm to others) that may require immediate intervention and should be reported to the
+Examples of emergent behaviors (harm to self or harm to others) that may require immediate intervention and should be reported to the

 Northeast State Police Department directly at 423.677.7927 (emergency cell):